nickjwhite/diogenes/README.md

 Building
 --------

+I would prefer users who are not building the application themselves to download the installer from the Diogenes website rather than for it to be provided to them as part of a larger distribution.
+This is just because I use the download statistics to help justify spending part of my publicly funded time on this project.

 Diogenes can either be built and run as a HTTP server application, or as a standalone application that seamlessly combines both server and browser by using the Electron application framework